McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 ## Don't include _everything_ in the repository: the `.gitignore` file.

 You probably don't want to include _every_ file in your project directory as part of your git repository.
-For example, your large metagenomes fastq's.

 - Backup files automatically created by your editor (`*.bak` or `*~`)
-- Very large primary data files that don't change
+- Very large primary data files that don't change.
+For example, your large metagenomes fastq's.
 - Compiled code (`*.pyc`, `*.o`, `*.so`, `*.exe`)
 - Files that are derived from your code (for example, figures/graphs/images)